Prostitution in Egypt: Rule of Muhammad Ali dynasty (1805–1953)

+British abolitionists in Egypt opened a home for former female slaves to assist them and protect them from falling victim to prostitution in Egypt, which was in operation from 1884 until 1908.

 After the British occupation of 1882, the authorities were concerned about disease spreading amongst the troops.
 They made legal provisions to control prostitution and introduced a system of healthcare.
 In July 1885 Egypt's Ministry of the Interior introduced regulations for the health inspection of prostitutes.
 Further regulations were introduced in 1896 to control brothels.

+One of the main destinations for the victims of the white slave trade sex trafficking were brothels in Egypt operated by foreign residents.

+A local branch of the International Bureau for the Suppression of the Traffic in Women was therefore founded in Alexandria in 1904 and in Port Said in 1914 to address the issue.

+However, the European consulates in Egypt did not want to support a law against the sex trafficking because it would interfere with the Capitulatory privileges, and the brothel owners belonged to the most frequent clients of the consulates.

-Australian soldiers stationed in Egypt in World War I including the famous half Chinese Australian sniper Billy Sing were major customers of Egyptian prostitutes in the local red light districts and brothels.
-High prices by the prostitutes led to the Wasser red light area becoming the scene of a major riot by New Zealand and Australian soldiers on Good Friday in 1915.
+Australian soldiers stationed in Egypt in World War I, including the famous half Chinese Australian sniper Billy Sing, were major customers of Egyptian prostitutes in the local red light districts and brothels.
+High prices charged by prostitutes in Cairo led to the Battle of the Wazzir, a major riot by New Zealand and Australian soldiers that took place on Good Friday in 1915 in "Haret el Wasser", a street in the city's Wagh El Birket red light district.
 The Australian military arranged for medical treatment for venereal diseases among its soldiers in Port Said and Cairo.

-In 1932 a Cabinet decree abolished licences for prostitution and established the "Public Morals Police".
+In 1932 a cabinet decree abolished licences for prostitution and established the "Public Morals Police".

 A new penal code was introduced in 1937 and included a section to punish men who lived off the earnings of prostitutes.

 In 1949 Military Order no. 76 was issued abolishing brothels.

 Law No. 68, introduced in 1951, penalizing: